quocdat402/HARM_GUI/README.md

 - The number of equals signs before a node represents its level in the tree.
 - The root node should have only one equals sign (=).
 - Child nodes should have more equals signs than their parent node.
+- To add an AND, OR gate to the tree use the prefix AND, OR before the text.

 For example: